🍎 🍕 Less apples, more pizza 🤔 Have you seen Buffett’s portfolio recently?Explore for Free

 -

-The frontrunner was Agricultural Bank of China (OTC:ACGBF) Ltd (AgBank), which reported a 5.88% rise in third quarter net profit.
+The frontrunner was Agricultural Bank of China (OTC:ACGBF) Ltd (AgBank), which reported a 5.88% rise in third-quarter net profit.

-Chinese lenders have been struggling with slower profits and lukewarm loan demand amid sluggish recovery in the world's second-largest economy and a protracted property sector crisis.
+Four of the country's other biggest banks also reported profit increases of more than 1% in the third quarter.
+Chinese lenders have been struggling with shrinking profits and lukewarm loan demand amid a sluggish post-COVID recovery in the world's second-largest economy and a protracted property sector crisis.

-Following suit were the Bank of China (BoC), the Bank of Communications and China Construction Bank (OTC:CICHF) Corp (CCB), which reported 4.38%, 1.2% and 3.79% respectively.
+The Bank of China (BoC), the Bank of Communications and CCB reported quarterly net profit gains of 4.38%, 1.2% and 3.79%, respectively.

 BoC posted a NIM of 1.41% at the end of September, from 1.44% at the end of June.
-Meanwhile, BoCom reported a slight reduction in NIM to 1.28% from 1.29% over the same period.
+BoCom reported a reduction in NIM to 1.28%, from 1.29% over the same period.

-CCB likewise said NIM fell to 1.52% at the end of September from 1.54% at end-June.
+CCB said NIM fell to 1.52% at the end of September from 1.54% at end-June.

-"We expect net interest margin(NIM) pressure to persist in the fourth quarter, as the measures announced by the Chinese authorities to support the economy will likely add to pressure on bank profitability," said Vivian Xue, a director at Fitch Ratings.
+"We expect net interest margin (NIM) pressure to persist in the fourth quarter, as the measures announced by the Chinese authorities to support the economy will likely add to pressure on bank profitability," said Vivian Xue, a director at Fitch Ratings.

-"The effect of the mortgage rate cuts and loan prime rate cuts on NIM will be mitigated by reductions in reserve requirement ratios and deposit rates, but it is unclear whether they will be sufficient to revive credit demand," she added.
+"The effect of the mortgage rate cuts and loan prime rate cuts on NIM will be mitigated by reductions in reserve requirement ratios and deposit rates, but it is unclear whether they will be sufficient to revive credit demand," she said.

 China's major state-owned lenders earlier this month cut deposit rates for the second time this year, as part of efforts to ease profitability pressure in the wake of a broader stimulus package to revive the economy.